Venice, Florence & Rome (9 days)9 days

 Optional Excursion - The Lost City of Pompeii

 Optional Excursion - Tarantella Show: Traditional Music & Dance

 This morning, transfer to Sorrento a small town in Southern Italy’s Campania region famous for its production of limoncello.
 The balance of the day is free to spend at leisure.
 You could explore Sorrento’s lovely gardens and churches, browse the quaint shops along its cobblestoned alleyways or sit at a cafe and people-watch.
+Alternatively, opt to visit Pompeii for a guided tour of the ruins.
 Tonight, consider joining our optional Tarantella Show at the Teatro Tasso.
 Traditionally accompanied by tambourines, the intricate steps of the tarantella have been danced in Southern Italy for centuries.

-Tarantella dancing is a centuries-old folk tradition in this part of Italy.
-Tarantella is the Italian word for tarantula, and the frenzied steps of the dance are said to be designed for sweating out the poison if one is bitten by a tarantula.
-Savor a locally prepared dinner at the Teatro Tasso, then watch a live performance featuring the intricate footwork of the tarantella, demonstrated by a troupe of authentic folk dancers.
-Please note: This optional is seasonal from March 1-November 1.
+Tarantella dancing is a centuries-old folk tradition in Southern Italy.
+Tarantella is the Italian word for tarantula, and the frenzied steps of the dance are said to be designed for sweating out the poison of a tarantula bite.
+At tonight’s live performance, watch the intricate footwork of a troupe of authentic folk dancers.
+Please note: This excursion is seasonal from March 1 through November 1.